inkstitch/inkstitch/collections/_docs/fr/004-012-troubleshoot.md

 * Exécutez `Extensions > Ink/Stitch > Résolution de problèmes > Nettoyer le document...`
 * Choisissez quels types d'objets doivent être supprimés et définissez un seuil
 * Cliquez sur "Appliquer"

+{% include upcoming_release.html %}
+## Update Ink/Stitch svg

+To use older svg files that you created with inkstitch version 1.2.2 or older, you may need to run this extension.
+In  particular, if you import some older design as part of your new design, you should select the older elements and run this extension.